DexterHuang/CyberCodeOnline/contribution/mobile/en/tutorial/faq.md

 The quality of the armor will contribute a lot on the stat it gives; the higher the quality, the better the stats.
 Quality tiers go from Trash > Common > High Quality > Rare > Legendary > Epic.
 You cannot change the Quality of a weapon or armor.

-### What does "Durability" on weapons and armor means?
-*Durability is the ability of an equipment to remain functional, without requiring excessive maintenance or repair, when faced with the challenges of normal operation over it's designed lifetime (Wikipedia)*.
-Durability only decreases when fighting Nearby Enemies.
-Durability is not impacted when fighting in dungeons.

 ### How do I repair my equipment's durability?
 As of current update, Durability will just be a mere numbers on your gear stats.
 It will never be decreased & the feature to **Repair** gear's durability were no longer exist.